 MAR: Marugbo soup; GBA: Gbanunu; AAR: Aaru; AMY: Amunuya; UBO: Ubo; AMT: Amunututu; IFB: Ifibe

-Discursion
+Discussion

 The amount of tannins constituent of all the postpartum soups was within the range of 0.119 - 0.289mg and was significantly higher (p<0.05) in Aaru soup (0.289mg/100g), followed by Amunuya (0.287mg/100g) and was significantly lower in Igbagba soup (0.144mg/100g).
 However, the tannin content of Amunuya soup was similar to the value of tannin obtained in Aaru soup.
 This similarity in the tannin content of both soups could be as a result of similar active ingredients used in the preparation of the soups.

-The medicinal properties of tannins, particularly in wound healing and soothing inflamed mucous membranes are well recognized and this would be of great help for the postpartum mothers.
+The medicinal properties of tannins, particularly in wound healing and soothing inflamed mucous membranes help postpartum mothers.
 Therefore, herbs rich in tannins are commonly utilized for vaginal douches and to address rectal disorders, alongside their antioxidant and potential anti-cancer effects, as noted by Ezeja et al. (2023) and Nath et al (2022).
 However, prolonged and excessive consumption of herbal plants with high tannin concentrations is discouraged.
 Internally applied tannins can adversely affect the stomach lining and other digestive organs, leading to increased acidity of mucous secretions and constriction of membranes, thereby limiting cellular secretions according to Nath et al (2022).
-However, this present study revealed low levels of tannins in the soups which is favourable since a high concentration of tannins in the diet can have a negative effect and a low concentration can improve well-being ( Sharma et al., 2019).
+However, this present study revealed low levels of tannins in the soups which is favourable since a high concentration of tannins in the diet can have adverse effect on health ( Sharma et al., 2019).

 The values of Phytate in the postpartum soups ranged from 0.333 to 2.376mg.
 The highest Phytate concentrations were observed in Ubo soup (2.376mg), followed by Marugbo soup (2.336mg).
 These values exceed the range of 0.3 – 0.40mg reported by Amadi et al. (2015) for certain traditional dishes.
 Phytate serves beneficial roles as an antioxidant and anti-carcinogenic agent, according to Singh et al. (2023) and Nath et al (2022).
 It may offer health benefits to diabetes patients by reducing blood glucose response through slowing starch digestion and gastric emptying, and regulating insulin secretion, as suggested by Salim et al (2023).
 Additionally, Phytate has been associated with lowering blood clot formation, cholesterol, and triglycerides, thus aiding in preventing heart diseases, and it is used as a complex agent to eliminate trace heavy metals (Singh et al., 2023; Salim et al 2023).